TradingPlatforms UK Spread Betting Platforms

 • Advanced charting tools: Spread bettors use technical analysis to spot potential trades.
 Platforms must offer advanced charting tools to facilitate this analysis.
 Many of the platforms that we reviewed are compatible with third-party charting tools such as MT4, MT5, and Trading View.

 • Educational resources: Educational resources can be helpful when learning a new trading strategy.
-Our team of experts reviewed resources such as articles, courses, and webinars that are offered by some spread betting platforms in the UK.
+Our team of experts reviewed resources such as articles, courses, and webinars that are offered by some spread betting brokers in the UK.

 • Customer support: Investors who require assistance with their trading accounts can benefit from 24-hour customer service.
 Platforms should include a number of support alternatives, including live chat, phone assistance, email, and a FAQ section to answer frequently asked questions.